Acela

-Acela carried more than 3.4 million passengers in fiscal year 2016; second only to the slower and less expensive Northeast Regional, which had over 8 million passengers.
-Its 2016 revenue of $585 million was 25% of Amtrak's total.
+In fiscal year 2024, Acela carried more than 3.2 million passengers, second only to the slower and less expensive Northeast Regional, which had over 10.8 million passengers.
+Ridership was down from the pre-COVID-19 pandemic high of 3,557,455 passengers in 2019.
+Its 2024 revenue of $531 million was around 21% of Amtrak's total.

-Acela operates along routes that are used by freight and slower regional passenger traffic, and reaches the maximum allowed speed of the tracks only along some sections, with the fastest peak speed along segments between Mansfield, Massachusetts, and Richmond, Rhode Island, and New Brunswick and South Brunswick (Trenton in 2024), New Jersey.
+Acela operates along routes that are used by slower regional passenger traffic, and only reaches the maximum allowed speed of the tracks along some sections, with the fastest peak speed along segments between Mansfield, Massachusetts, and Richmond, Rhode Island, and South Brunswick and Trenton, New Jersey.
 Acela trains use active tilting technology, which helps control lateral centrifugal force, allowing the train to travel at higher speeds on the sharply curved NEC without disturbing passengers.
 The high-speed operation occurs mostly along the 226 mi route from Pennsylvania Station in New York City to Union Station in Washington, D.C., with a fastest scheduled time of 2 hours and 45 minutes and an average speed of 82 mph, including time spent at intermediate stops.
-Over this route, Acela and the Northeast Regional service captured a 75% share of air/train commuters between New York and Washington in 2011, up from 37% in 2000.
+Over this route, Acela and the Northeast Regional service captured an 83% share of air/train commuters between New York and Washington in 2021, up from 37% in 2000.

 The Acela's speed is limited by traffic and infrastructure on the route's northern half.
 On the 231 mi section from Boston's South Station to New York's Penn Station, the fastest scheduled time is 3 hours and 30 minutes, or an average speed of 66 mph.
 Along this section, Acela has captured a 54% share of the combined train and air market.
 The entire 457 mi route from Boston to Washington takes between 6 hours, 38 minutes and 6 hours, 50 minutes, at an average speed of around 70 mph.

-The present equipment (the Acela Express trainset) will be replaced by new Avelia Liberty trainsets, beginning in late 2023.
-The new trains will have greater passenger capacity and an enhanced active tilt system that will allow higher speed on the many curved sections of the route.
+The original Acela Express equipment began being replaced by new Avelia Liberty trainsets in 2025.
+The new trains have greater passenger capacity and an enhanced active tilt system that allows higher speed on the many curved sections of the route.
+The first five trainsets entered passenger service on August 28, 2025.